veb/cloudapp-exporter/README.md

 Useful when they do crazy price hikes without telling anyone and not really addoing many features overall.

-> Basicallt a backup script for @CloudApp
+> Basicallt a backup script for CloudApp